arXiv/arxiv-submission-ui/README.md

 ERROR: pull access denied for arxiv/mock-vault, repository does not exist or may require 'docker login'
 ```

-## What to expect during startup (hint: lots of logs messages from the various micro services)
+## What to expect during startup (hint: lots of logs messages from the various microservices)

 The `DIND_SOURCE_ROOT...docker-compose up` command will start a whole
 bunch of stuff.
 Fairly late in the process, a bootstrap process will